Shopping

 Slower brewing

 In our tests, I didn’t even need the manual to work my way around the machine.
-Brewing a full carafe took eight minutes, which is on the slightly longer side (the average is about five minutes), but the flavors it delivers are with the wait.
-One of our experts who doesn’t even like coffee ended up finishing a full cup.
+Brewing a full carafe took eight minutes, which is on the slightly longer side (the average is about five minutes), but the result was worth the wait.
+One of our expert appliance testers, who doesn’t even like coffee, ended up finishing a full cup.
 If that’s not an advert for this coffee maker, I don’t know what is.

-The carafe is nice to pour from and KitchenAid have thought about ergonomics and practicalities.
-The reservoir has a useful handle and the mesh filter is dishwasher safe.
+Who would it suit?
+Anyone on a budget who doesn't want to sacrifice on ease, quality and style.
+The coffee is great, the carafe is nice to pour from, and the mesh filter is dishwasher safe.
 Overall, there’s a lot to love.

 There's more detail in our full KitchenAid Drip Coffee Maker review.